Deciding what to order can be difficult when you're at a coffee shop.

 Tip: Learn how to make red eye coffee here if you like to drink high-caffeinated coffee!

-Is there a difference in calories between an iced cappuccino vs. iced latte?
+Is there a difference in calories between an iced cappuccino and an iced latte?

 Yes, there is a difference in calories between an iced cappuccino and an iced latte.
 An iced cappuccino has fewer calories because it contains less milk than an iced latte.
 An iced latte uses more milk, which means it has more calories.